 As well as challenges, there are also opportunities.
-These include optimising key activities and resources beyond traditional company boundaries – through water trading or third parties, for example.
-The opportunities are not only about doing things at lower cost, but also about making the best use of resources, improving resilience and finding new ways of doing things.
+These include looking at more efficient ways of delivering these benefits such as through water trading or third parties, for example.
+The opportunities are not only about doing things at lower cost, but also about making the best use of resources, improving resilience, driving innovation and delivering wider public value benefits.

-This section of the website contains information about water resources planning and what we and the sector are doing to maintain reliable supplies in a way that delivers best value to customers and the environment.
+This section of the website contains information about water resources planning and what we and the industry are doing to maintain reliable supplies in a way that delivers best value to customers and the environment.
+Our engagement on the last three rounds of water resources planning (WRMP14, WRMP19 and WRMP24) – including our statutory consultation responses can be found on these pages.